Fort Yuma: Post-Civil War

 Fort Yuma was closely associated with the Yuma Quartermaster Depot on the Arizona side of the river, which provided military supplies and personnel to posts throughout Arizona and New Mexico.
 The Quartermaster Depot operated between 1864 and 1891, though the Army terminated most operations there eight years earlier.

 The depot was used by the Army to store and distribute supplies for all military posts in Arizona, Nevada, Utah, New Mexico and Texas during the Indian War period.
 A six-month supply of clothing, food, ammunition, and other goods was stored at the depot at all times.
 Supplies were brought from California by ocean vessels traveling around the Baja Peninsula to Port Isabel near the mouth of the Colorado River.
 There, cargos were transferred to river steamers and brought upstream to Yuma.

 Supplies were unloaded at the depot and hauled up a track running from the dock to a storehouse.
 The depot quartered up to 900 mules and crews of teamsters to handle them.
 The Southern Pacific Railroad reached Yuma in 1877.
 There was little need for the Quartermaster Depot and Fort Yuma, and they were abandoned on May 16, 1883.
 The reservation was transferred to the Interior Department on July 22, 1884.

-Present day
+The Fort Yuma Indian School opened in 1884, operated by Presbyterians.
+In 1886, the Sisters of St. Joseph of Carondelet took over operations of the school.

+Description

 Fort Yuma is now part of the Fort Yuma Indian Reservation.
 Numerous historic buildings remain from the military period in the Yuma Crossing and Associated Sites in the Yuma Crossing National Heritage Area.
 The Yuma Territorial Prison and Yuma Quartermaster Depot State Historic Parks are in Arizona with buildings preserved or reconstructed, and with museums.
 The Yuma Proving Ground is the lineal Army descendant of these original military posts in the Yuma area.

-Historic Structures
+Historic structures

 The following images are of the historic structures in Fort Yuma.